atollee/atollee-testkit-fhir-r6/README.md

    - Supported features (`xmlSupported`, `paginationSupported`, etc.)

    Refer to `src/tests/types.ts` for detailed options.

-   Modify `src/tests/utils/oauth.ts`  if changes are required for specific forms.
-The browser automation supports OAuth login flows, such as those used by Keycloak and similar systems.
+   Update the `test/utils/oauth.ts` file if modifications are required for specific OAuth login flows.
+   The current implementation supports browser-automated OAuth login flows, including Keycloak and similar systems.
+This functionality is powered by [Puppeteer](https://pptr.dev), which launches a browser such as Chrome or Firefox to perform the login process.

 ## Running the Tests